Deborah Bennett Dip Couns MBACP(Reg)

 Low self esteem

-In addition to general counselling, I have specialist qualifications in relationships counselling and bereavement (I offer support to clients who have lost pets).
+In addition to general counselling, I have specialist qualifications in relationships counselling and bereavement.
 These allow me to work confidently with issues such as:

 Affairs and Betrayals

 Separation and divorce